 network-ssd-nonreplicated): A network drive with enhanced performance that is implemented by imposing several limitations.

-If a physical disk with a network SSD or HDD fails, the VM continues to run and quickly regains full access to the data.
+If a physical disk hosting a network SSD or HDD fails, a VM will continue to run and quickly regain full access to data.

-Network drives are slower than local drives in terms of execution speed and throughput, but they provide greater reliability and uptime for VMs.
+Network drives are slower than local drives in terms of performance and throughput, but they assure greater VM reliability and uptime.

 Non-replicated disk limitations